Rishikesh: A Lot More than Just a Holy Place

 Feel the wind and challenge gravity from a bush flying over the town giving you an opportunity to experience the mighty Ganges, the Shivalik mountains, and the town from the sky, a unique and remarkable adventure sport in Rishikesh.

 18-22 Minutes : Rs.
 6499/-

 25-30 Minutes : Rs.
 10499/-

 60-70 Minutes : Rs.
 19999/-

 2. Bungee Jumping

-Jump with rubber cords tied to your ankles from the India’s highest (83 meters) Cantilever platform built over an iron cliff overlooking a rocky river and feel the adrenaline rush like never before.
+Jump with rubber cords tied to your ankles from India’s highest (83 meters) Cantilever platform built over an iron cliff overlooking a rocky river and feel the adrenaline rush like never before.
 The service is provided by www.jumpingheights.com with jumpmasters from New Zealand.
 After your jump take a short hike to the cafeteria to refresh yourself and walk out with your Dare to Jump certificate.
-Check out my video at the beginning of this post of doing the dare during my visit in 2015.

 Age: Minimum 12 yrs